-Upon post-survey qualitative analysis via user interviews, I discovered that there is in fact a desire for a poetry-focused app.
+Upon post-survey qualitative analysis via user interviews, I discovered that there is a desire for a poetry-focused app.
 One person even said, "I wish poetry was more present in my life.
 I used to write poetry, read it a lot."
 This app could also stand out in that it would include more robust editing features including a thesaurus, rhyme scheming, and rhyme words to select.

 Tumblr is one of the oldest social networks and thus has a very wide audience and recognizable brand.
 Users can customize their feed's look, share and interact with content and users, post whatever they wish, and the onboarding process was quick.
 However, dashboard customization isn't as robust (dark mode appears to be the only option).
-It also suffers from technical issues and bugs frequently.

 In order to keep the end user in mind it's important to humanize the research compiled thus far.
 Three distinct user personas were created to reflect that data as broadly and accurately as possible.
 This would allow us to see how broad we can go with this new service without losing sight of our target audience.

 Andy likes to read and occasionally write about trends in business and tech and plays friends in a few rounds of FIFA.
 In his downtime, he does a lot of writing and revising.
 He feels he could get work done more efficiently if there was a tool with strong editing capabilities, a way to organize his thoughts, and cross-platform synchronization.